 31 – Colmar

-Explore the colourful, pretty town of Colmar, which is located in the Grand Est region of northeastern France, near the border with Germany.
+Explore the colorful, pretty town of Colmar, which is located in the Grand Est region of northeastern France, near the border with Germany.

-Visit Little Venice (not to be confused with the Italian iteration) with its quaint canals, then stop the gothic Saint Martin’s – which was built between 1235 and 1365.
+Visit Little Venice (not to be confused with the Italian iteration) with its quaint canals, then stop at gothic Saint Martin’s – which was built between 1235 and 1365.